ddelong/ddelong.github.io/_posts/2004-10-20-u-mass-makes-me-proud.md

 ---
 In response to the Red Sox victory in game six, thousands of University of Massachusetts [gathered in Southwest, only to have 35 arrested](http://sports.yahoo.com/mlb/news?slug=ap-alcs-umass&prov=ap&type=lgns).

-Who says we don&#8217;t still got it?
+Who says we don't still got it?
 Tonight will be incredible.
-I&#8217;d expect thousands more to gather at the conclusion of the game.
+I'd expect thousands more to gather at the conclusion of the game.
 I hope my brother and the rest of the U-Mass police are ready.